nathanielxd/random-gen/README.md

 # Random Gen

-Fast way of generating random strings of text, passwords and entropy measurement.
+Fast way of generating random strings of text and passwords.

 ## Features